 The functions of the OPMHT include: An assessment of the individual’s psychological state, physical condition, cognitive function, social circumstances and home environment is made.

 This process provides a contextualized understanding of any problems being experienced.
 Following assessment, the team consults with the patient, family, general practitioner, caregivers and significant others to determine the most appropriate course of treatment or assistance that is required.
-Following a full assessment the team may determine that the person requires to be seen by a Psychiatrist.
-Access to the Psychiatrist and other medical staff is organized by a case manager.
+Following a full assessment the team may determine that the person requires to be seen by a psychiatrist.
+Access to the psychiatrist and other medical staff is organised by a case manager.

 Crisis assessment and support is available through the duty worker when required.
 Where a person receives treatment from OPMHT, a case manager will be allocated to co-ordinate and facilitate that treatment.
 The case manager conducts a comprehensive assessment and develops a management plan in consultation with the patient, their family and significant others.
 If a person is unable to be treated in the less restrictive environment and requires hospitalisation, admission to the inpatient unit will be considered, which is organised through the community team, and/or OPAU and mental health triage service.